 Amounts above \$5,000 will be referred to termination and collections.

-If a family can provide evidence satisfactory to the PHACOC that the threshold applicable to the family's debt would impose an undue hardship, the PHACOC may, in its sole discretion, determine that a lower monthly payment amount is reasonable.
-In making its determination, the PHACOC will consider all relevant information, including the following:

-The amount owed by the family to the PHA

-The reason for the debt, including whether the debt was the result of family action/inaction or circumstances beyond the family's control

-The family's current and potential income and expenses

-The family's current family share, as calculated under 24 CFR 982.515

-The family's history of meeting its financial responsibilities

-Execution of the Agreement

-All repayment agreements must be in writing, dated, and signed by both the family and the PHA [Notice PIH 2018-18].

-Any repayment agreement between the PHACOC and a family must be signed and dated by the PHACOC and by the head of household and spouse/cohead (if applicable).
+Formatted: Highlight If a family can provide evidence satisfactory to the PHACOC -that the threshold applicable to the family's debt would impose an undue hardship, the PHACOC -may, in its sole discretion, determine that a lower monthly payment amount is reasonable.
+In making its determination, the PHACOC -will consider all relevant information, including the following: The amount owed by the family to the PHA The reason for the debt, including whether the debt was the result of family action/inaction or circumstances beyond the family's control The family's current and potential income and expenses The family's current family share, as calculated under 24 CFR 982.515 The family's history of meeting its financial responsibilities Execution of the Agreement All repayment agreements must be in writing, dated, and signed by both the family and the PHA [Notice PIH 2018-18].
+Formatted: No underline PHA-COC Policy Any repayment agreement between the PHACOC - and a family must be signed and dated by the PHACOC and by the head of household and spouse/cohead (if applicable).

-Formatted: Highlight

-Formatted: No underline
+© Copyright 2022-2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.